justjack555/nosql-databases/README.md

 solution code, simply do the following starting from the nosql-databases root directory:
 1. `$ cd redis`
 2. `$ node homework_2.js`

+## Homework 4
+The homework 4 solution code appears on the justjack555/nosql-databases "homework-4" branch.
+The homework_4.txt file contains a description of which situation was modeled, the 8 commands used to create 8 nodes, the 12 commands used to create 12 relationships, and the 2 commands used to query for subgraphs.